 Module M8

 Semester 2

 Duration of module 1 semester

 Type of module Compulsory

 Courses included in the module Business Statistics

 How frequently is the module offered Each semester

-Admission requirements none
+Admission requirements None

 Level Bachelor

 Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.

-Responsible professor/ module coordinator Prof. Dr. Marlene Ferencz
+Responsible Prof. Dr. Marlene Ferencz

+professor/ Office: 5-114, Tel.: 07121 271 3102

+module coordinator marlene.ferencz@reutlingen-university.de

-Name of lecturer Prof. Dr. Bodo Herzog
+Name of lecturer Prof. Dr. Marlene Ferencz

-Bodo.Herzog@Reutlingen-University.de

-Note: I teach the course only once in WS 2023/24!

-Language of instruction English
+Language of instruc- tion English

 Credits (ECTS) 6

 Total workload 180 hours (40 hours lecture time, 140 hours independent study)

 Contact hours per week (SWS) 4 hours

 Examination/ type of assessment 2 hours written examination

 Weighting of grade within overall programme 6/157

 Learning outcomes Upon completion of this course, participants will have developed the following competencies:

+Professional competencies:

-Professional competencies: to introduce the students to many of the statistical and quantitative concepts and procedures in data science applications and improve their ability to make better decisions utilizing data science methods on a wide variety of topics such as interpreting numerical and graphical summaries of data, solving a range of problems involving probability, under-
+to introduce the students to many of the statistical and quantitative concepts and procedures in data science applications and improve their ability to make better decisions utilizing data science methods on a wide variety of topics such as interpreting numerical and graphical summaries of data, solving a range of problems involving probability, understanding the basic concepts of statistical inference, computing and interpreting the results in hypothesis testing, fitting and interpreting regression models.

-standing the basic concepts of statistical inference, computing and interpreting the results in hypothesis testing, fitting and interpreting regression models. to understand a common statistical presentation.
+to understand a common statistical presentation.
 Methodological competencies: to introduce the students to data science methods, concepts and analysis to support decision making and to understand the role of Julia in statistical calculations.
 Course-specific contri- butions to AoL competency goals CG1 is reinforced in this module by especially focusing on the spoken business statistic specific vocabulary due to the interactivity of the course.
 (CG 1-6) CG4: Especially statistical methods and techniques are introduced to develop a basis for solving research questions.
 Furthermore students need to show in the final exams that they can apply these methods appropriately.
 CG5: Assessment embedded.
 Students learn to describe, to present, to analyse and to interprete quantitative information.
 They are able to derive conclusions, to obtain significant results and make recommendations in a business setting.
 CG6: is introduced by focusing on the possible business implications of handling data.
 Descriptive and inferential results are obtained using the statistical software Julia language.
-Contents/ indicative syllabus Foundation of data science, machine learning & AI, descriptive statistics, probability theory and probability distributions, Bayesian statistics, information theory, optimization theory, matrix theory, statistical inference and hypothesis testing, regression analysis, panel regression, time series regression, neural networks.
-Outlook to state-of-the art machine learning (ML) and artificial intelligence (AI), such as activation and cost functions, deep learning, CNNs, RNNs, etc. Teaching and learning methodology (1) Hybrid Lectures (online-campus) are heavily based on mathematical theory.
-We include some macroeconomic examples to illustrate methods described in theory.
-(2) Students must prepare class presentations with peer-review process (RELAX).
-(3) Students must attend online tutorials about the Julia language and application to statsitics (RELAX).
-(4) Performing statistical calculations at home using paper & pencile, ChatGPT, and Julia language.
-(5) Data Science and programming in online labs.
-(6) Information & materials are available on the course homepage.
+Contents/ indicative syllabus Descriptive statistics, probability and probability distributions, sampling and sampling distributions, statistical inference and hypothesis testing for single populations, statistical inference and hypothesis testing for two populations, simple regression analysis and correlation, tests of goodness of fit and independence.
+Teaching and learning Lectures with worked examples to illustrate methods described accompanied by numerous practice problems. methodology Performing statistical calculations using Excel or SPSS.
+Tutorials are offered to support students in problem solving (if there are students for it).
+Additional online material in Relax.
 Miscellaneous The content of this module is universal and applicable around the world.
-Indicative reading list Preparation Literature (before course start)

-Anderson, D.R. & Williams, T. A. & Sweeney, D. J. & Freeman, N. J. & Shoesmith, E. (2020).
-Statistics for business and economics (14th ed.).
+Indicative reading list Anderson, D.R. & Williams, T. A. & Sweeney, D. J. & Freeman, N. J. & Shoesmith, E. (2020).
+Statistics for business and economics (14 th ed.).
 Andover, Great Britain: Cengage Learning.